 Review the methodology overview of the best value rankings to find information and factors that determine the best value Agricultural Economics & Business colleges in the Great Plains region.

 Every student who is interested in Agricultural Economics & Business needs to check out Iowa State University.
 After getting their bachelor's degree, agricultural business students generally earn around $40,312 at the beginning of their careers.
-This school is one of the largest schools in Iowa.
+Based in Ames, Iowa, this institution is a good option for students who enjoy the excitement of a popular city.

 Any student who is interested in Agricultural Economics & Business needs to look into Dordt College.
 Students who love a more relaxed life will treasure the school's setting in the smallish town of Sioux Center, Iowa.